yuyingyeh/OptiX-PathTracer/README.md

 ## Point Lights
 - Physically-based correct implementation
-- Put point light at the location where the center of area is originally located
+- Put point light at the location where the center of area is originally located.

 Only Area Light            |  Only Point Light :-------------------------:|:-------------------------: